allsaintz1977/street-zip-wires/README.md

 # street-zip-wires
 Zip wires for travelling quickly around cities.

-high rise travel for the future.
+Tag-line - High rise travel for the future.

+The principle being investiagtes if whether it would be feesible to attach zip wires to high rise buildings to enable private citizens to travel around the city more quickly.